Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 Step 2: Define and Enforce Security Policies

 Your security posture is only as strong as the policies that define it.
 This step involves creating a comprehensive set of Cloud Security Policies that cover every layer of the environment.
-This is not a one-size-fits-all exercise; policies must be tailored to your organization’s risk appetite and regulatory requirements.
+This is not a one-size-fits-all exercise; policies must be tailored to your organisation’s risk appetite and regulatory requirements.
 Key areas to cover include:

 Identity and Access Management (IAM): Who can access what, and under what conditions?
+See Conditional Access and MFA.

 Network Security: Defining firewall rules, network segmentation, and threat detection.